friscolt/friscolt.github.io/index.md

 ## Updates

+* Mar 25, 2021: This is the [poster](https://twitter.com/Friscolt) that I will present at the IEEE IMS [I2MTC 2021](https://i2mtc2021.ieee-ims.org).
+See you in the conference session room!

 * Mar 1, 2021: I am very happy that our conference article *"Localization of Blood Vessels in in-vitro LSCI Images with K-Means"* has been accepted at the [2021 IEEE International Instrumentation and Measurement Technology Conference (I2MTC)](https://i2mtc2021.ieee-ims.org) (the third consecutive year).
 This year held virtually at Glasgow, Scotland 🏴󠁧󠁢󠁳󠁣󠁴󠁿

 * Mar 1, 2021: Our conference article *"Assessing deep learning methods for the identification of kidney stones in endoscopic images"*  is now available in